-In terms of advertising sales, the Group's revenue from sales agents, such as certain advertising agencies and media reps, provides a high proportion of total advertising sales.
+In terms of advertising sales, the revenue of the Group from sales agents, such as certain advertising agencies and media reps, provides a high proportion of total advertising sales.
 In its other businesses, as well, the Group has major business transactions with specific companies, which transactions account for a growing percentage of the Group's total sales.